ku01/profipage/README.md

 # Professional Profile Website

 A modern, customizable professional profile website built with React and TypeScript.
 Features include print functionality, responsive design, and automated deployment.
+This project was developed as a personal challenge to build a professional-grade website entirely within the Cursor IDE, leveraging the Claude 4 Sonnet AI agent for coding assistance.

 ## Table of Contents
 - [Getting Started](#getting-started)